AboutContactTermsPrivacy PolicyRefund Policy

 — Which route type should first-time visitors choose: park, riverside, or neighborhood

 That is why blossom selection in Seoul becomes simpler once it stops being a hunt for the single most famous location.
-Route type, crowd level, and spring purpose usually matter far more than name recognition alone.
+Route type, crowd level, and spring purpose typically matter far more than name recognition alone.

 Spring walk routes matter because the mood builds through movement, pauses, and changing city context, not just one photo stop.